Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Introduction

-In order to provide an adequate model of these systems, novel analytical and numerical tools are required.
-With an increasing number of particles or dimensions, accurate predictions of the properties of the quantum system become very challenging.
-For instance, in Ref.~\cite{Happ2019threebody} three-body energies and the corresponding wave functions of the bound states are computed by representing the Hamiltonian as a sparse matrix, and using a Krylov subspace method to determine its lowest eigenvalues and the corresponding eigenvectors.
-However, with an increasing number of grid points in each dimension, the matrices and vectors grow rapidly: The three-body problem in $d$ space dimensions yields a $2d$-dimensional linear eigenvalue problem after removing the center-of-mass degree of freedom.
-When discretized with $n$ grid points in each direction, a single vector that represents the three-body wave function has the size $n^{2d}$.
-Moreover, the pseudo-spectral discretization used in~\cite{Happ2019threebody} leads to $\mathcal{O}\left(n^{2d-1}\right)$ dense blocks in the sparse matrix representation of the Hamiltonian, each of size $n\times n$.
+In order to provide an accurate description of the universal behavior in these and higher-dimensional systems, novel analytical and numerical tools are required.
+For instance, in Ref.~\cite{Happ2019threebody} three-body energies and the corresponding wave functions of the bound states are computed with the pseudo-spectral method~\cite{boyd2000chebyshev,Trefethen}, where the Hamiltonian is represented by a sparse matrix.
+Then the Krylov subspace method is applied to determine lowest eigenvalues and the corresponding eigenvectors.
+However, with an increasing number of grid points in each dimension, the matrices and vectors grow rapidly: the three-body problem in $d$ space dimensions yields a $2d$-dimensional linear eigenvalue problem after removing the center-of-mass degree of freedom.
+When discretized with $n$ grid points in each direction, a single vector representing the three-body wave function has the size $n^{2d}$.
+The pseudo-spectral discretization used in~\cite{Happ2019threebody} also leads to $\mathcal{O}\left(n^{2d-1}\right)$ dense blocks in the sparse matrix representation of the Hamiltonian, each of size $n\times n$.
 Thus, such an approach is severely limited by the `curse of dimensionality'.

-In this article, we present a novel numerical approach to analyze the three-body problem.
-In particular, we exploit the tensor product structure of the problem to avoid storing redundant blocks in the matrix.
-In this way we achieve very high computational efficiency.
-Moreover, in order to accelerate the convergence compared to the previously used Krylov method, we use the Jacobi-Davidson iteration scheme and introduce a preconditioner for the one dimensional (1D) three-body system.
-We then show how the approach can be extended to 2D, as a first step towards simulating quantum systems in 2D and 3D, or with a larger number of particles involved.
+In this article, we present a novel computational approach to analyze three-body problems with local two-body interactions in 1D and 2D.
+In particular, we exploit the tensor product structure of the problem and avoid to store redundant blocks of the matrix.
+In this way, we achieve a very high computational efficiency.
+In order to accelerate the convergence compared to the Krylov method used in Ref.~\cite{Happ2019threebody}, we utilize the Jacobi-Davidson iteration scheme and introduce a preconditioner for the 1D three-body system.
+By extending our approach to the 2D case, we show for the first time the universal behavior of the heavy-heavy-light three-body system when the ground-state energy of the heavy-light subsystems approaches zero.
+The methods and results presented in this article constitute the first steps towards the ab-initio simulation of quantum systems in 2D and 3D with a larger number of particles involved.